 If you are configuring multipath I/O (MPIO) over Fibre Channel (FC), you must select at least two FC initiators for each cluster node.
 Note that the node from which you run this wizard already has an initiator selected by default.
 This is the initiator that was specified when you connected the LUNs to this cluster node.

-9 On the Network Configuration panel, specify information related to your network and then click Next.
+9 On the Network Configuration panel, specify information related to your network as follows: